Yale-BIM/f21-assignments/assignment-1/README.md

     i.
 Gather the specific `commit hash` (SHA) of the version of the code in GitLab that you would like to be evaluated on.
 Add it to the top of your report.

-    > To see all of your commits, go to your repository's GitLab page and open Repository -> Commits.
+    > To see all of your commits, go to your repository's GitHub page and click where it says "X commits" (right below the download "Code" button in the interface).
 Copy the commit SHA for the final version of the code and paste it in the report.

     ii.
 Generate a `pdf of your LaTeX report`.